Are you looking for engaging ways to allow your students to explore spatial relationships in human anatomy?

 If you use the 3D models in the APR Connect Assignment it is a best practice to assign the available APR Assignment Student Tutorial to your students as the first assignment to complete.
 One of the activities in this orientation assignment includes the 3D model tutorial.

-For complete details on how to create an APR Connect Assignment, how-to documents and videos for instructors and students, click here, and log in with your Connect account credentials.
+For complete details on how to create an APR Connect Assignment, how-to documents, and videos for instructors and students, click here.

 I hope you find the ideas in this article helpful for providing students with an engaging and explorative way to better understand spatial relationships using the APR 3D models.